 5.)
 Coast Guard

-The U.S. Coast Guard is the smallest of all the military branches and was originally established in 1790 as the Revenue Cutter Service.
-During peacetime, the Coast Guard is primarily responsible for law enforcement, sea rescue, boating safety, and the control of illegal immigration.
+The U.S. Coast Guard is the smallest of all military branches and was established in 1790 as the Revenue Cutter Service.
+During peacetime, the Coast Guard is responsible for law enforcement, sea rescue, boating safety, and the control of illegal immigration.
 In times of conflict, all or part of the Coast Guard can be transferred to the Navy by the President.

 Which Military Branch Should I Join?

+No military branch is “better” than the other, but certain branches might be better choices for individuals, depending on their interests, goals, and skills.
+However, you don’t need to possess any of specific skills to join, as full training will be provided to you as an enlistee.
 Deciding to join the military after high school requires some internal questioning.
 Before you determine which branch to join, learn more about what you will be expected to do and ask yourself which you see yourself doing the most.

 1.)
 The Marines